dempe/scabbard/README.md

 ],
 ```

-This keeps URLs free of `.html` extensions for cleaner SEO‑friendly links.

 ### Directories to Watch

-These directories trigger a new build if they're updated while you're running the server
+These directories trigger a new build if they're updated while you're running the server.

+Default: `public`, `app`, `resources`.

 ### Output Directory

-Where to build the static site to (default `./output`).
+Where to build the static site.

+Default: `./output`.

 ### Directories to Copy

 These are directories that are copied wholesale into your configured output directory.
-The default is simple `./public`.

-### Routes to Render

-This is a mapping of routes (defined in your app's `routes/web.php`) to their filenames in your configured output directory.
+Default: `./public`.

 ### Dynamic Routes

 Dynamic routes allow generating multiple pages from a single route pattern.
-Define `dynamic_routes` in your `scabbard.php` config with a mapping of the
+Define `dynamic_routes` in  `config/scabbard.php` with a mapping of the
 route pattern to an array containing the output path pattern and a callback that
 returns the values for the placeholders.

-For example:
+Example:

 ```php
 'dynamic_routes' => [